 Most teams are willing to use a No. 1 pick on a raw big man who might take a year or so of playing in the NBA before they start to develop into the All-Star type player they are hoping for.
-But not many would use their No. 1 pick on a player they won't even get to see in an NBA uniform for two years.
+But not many would use their No. 1 pick on a player they wonβt even get to see in an NBA uniform for two years.
 Then again, not many teams in NBA history had a chance to draft a David Robinson.

-In 1987, the San Antonio Spurs used their No. 1 pick on big man David Robinson from the US Naval Academy, knowing they would have to wait two years for him to finish his commitment to the Navy.
+As expected, in 1987, the San Antonio Spurs used their No. 1 pick on big man David Robinson from the US Naval Academy, knowing they would have to wait two years for him to finish his commitment to the Navy.

-The real issue wasn't the wait but signing Robinson.
-Under the 80's NBA rules, if they weren't able to sign him within a year, he would go back into the draft.
+The real issue wasnβt the wait, but signing Robinson.
+Under the β80s NBA rules, if they werenβt able to sign him within a year, he would go back into the draft.

-On June 22nd of 1987, the Admiral signed on the dotted line.
+On June 22nd, 1987, the Admiral signed on the dotted line.

 So, I would say it was worth the wait.
 The future MVP (over Hakeem Olajuwon) gave them 14 great years and helped them win two NBA championships.